Ted Wheeler: 2020 reelection

 In the 2020 election, Wheeler won a second term, defeating Sarah Iannarone and various write-in candidates, including Teressa Raiford.
 It was the first time since 2000 that a Portland mayor had been reelected.
 Iannarone, an urban policy consultant and Portland State University employee, ran to Wheeler's left.
 Despite appearing politically vulnerable in the lead-up to the election, Wheeler won the support of the Portland Business Alliance, labor unions, and conservationist groups.
 He received 46.07% of the vote, Iannarone 40.76%, and various write-in candidates collectively 13.17%.

+2024 election

+In September 2023, Wheeler announced he would not be seeking reelection in 2024.

 Political positions

 Education

 As treasurer, Wheeler relaunched the Oregon College Savings Program, which reached a record $2.3 billion in January 2015.
 The 529 savings plan allows money saved for college to grow tax-free and gives the donor a deduction on their taxable income.

 As mayor, Wheeler supported dissolving ACCESS Academy, an alternative program for gifted children not served by their neighborhood school due to disabilities or other challenges that prevented their learning.